danielmlow/rallypoint_suicide_detection/README.md

 ### Statistical differences between types of posts

-`scatter_text.ipynb` words used in suicidal and nonsuicidal posts
+`scattertext.ipynb` words used in suicidal and nonsuicidal posts.

+- output: `semantic_analysis_no_text.html`  In the raw html file, I removed all private data, by replacing each post with an empty string: `"texts":['', '', '', ...]` by doing ['']*len(texts).
+If you just remove "texts", it will not functionally totally well.

 `metadata_stats.ipynb` descriptive stats comparing metadata